lewtun/dl4phys/README.md

-# dl4phys
+# Deep Learning for Particle Physicists
-Deep learning for particle physicists
+Materials for the Deep Learning for Particle Physicists course